ISA HIST Section

 Barbara W. Tuchman Prize for Best Paper in Historical International Relations by a Graduate Student

 • Only papers presented on a topic of relevance to the HIST section at the ISA Annual Convention are eligible to be nominated for this award.
-The nominations deadline is July 1st.
-The 2021-3 committee consists of Ellen Ravndal (chair), Edward Keene and Jaakko Heiskanen (see Fletcher Prize above).
+The nominations deadline is August 1st.
+The committee consists of Jelena Subotić (chair), Or Rosenboim, and Thomas Müller (see Fletcher Prize above).

 • Recipients must be current members of ISA (at the time of the presentation of the award).